Rustam-Z/big-data/Big Data/big_data.md

 ```
 - **Type inference** is part of compile to determine the type by operatoin

+**DAG optimization in Spark**
+- DAGs are used here to perform step by step transformations of data.
+- If there will be any error somewhere in between, as Spark saved other data in the memory, it can easily continue frmo this part.

 **Caching**
 - Immutable data allows you to cache data for a long time.
 - Lazy transformation allows to recreate data on failure